VolcanicArts/vrcosc.com/docs/V1/module-creation.md

 :::warning

-Due to the way V1 handles module instanciation, never do anything inside the constructor of your module, only `CreateAttributes` and `OnModuleStart`.
+Due to the way V1 handles module instantiation, never do anything inside the constructor of your module, only `CreateAttributes` and `OnModuleStart`.
 This is fixed and better in V2

 :::